 Read below regarding some of our policies, procedures, & general info.

 Various offices on campus may place a hold on any student’s eligibility to participate in a housing lottery/room draw and/or on their eligibility to receive the key/code to their room when they move in.
-Student Health Services, the Bursar’s Office, Financial Aid, the Dean’s Office, Facilities, Environmental Safety & Compliance, Campus Safety, and Student Life all have authority to place a lottery and/or key hold on your PeopleSoft account.
+Student Health Services, the Office of Student Accounts, Financial Aid, the Dean’s Office, Facilities, Environmental Safety & Compliance, Campus Safety, and Student Life all have authority to place a lottery and/or key hold on your PeopleSoft account.
 Typical reasons include but are not limited to: incomplete paperwork, late payments, unpaid parking tickets, disciplinary issues, etc.

 Students with a Lottery Hold on their account are ineligible to participate in housing lottery/draw processes until the Lottery Hold has been released.
 Students with a Key Hold may have their room key/code held upon moving into their room until the Key Hold has been released.